Tykhyy's Conjecture on finite mapping class group orbits

 The classification of finite mapping class group orbits in this case was done by Lam--Landesman--Litt~\cite{lll}.
 They used Katz's middle convolution to reduce the study of finite mapping class group orbits to complex reflection groups~\cite[Corollary~1.1.7]{lll}, see also Corollary~\ref{cor:litt-version} and the discussion beforehand.
-All the finite orbits obtained in this way have been listed by Vayalinkal~\cite{amal}. \item Some Galois conjugate of $\rho$ preserves a Hermitian metric of signature $(1,1)$ and all peripheral monodromies of $\rho$ are elliptic of finite order.
-In those conditions, since $\rho$ is a universal variation of Hodge structures, it is Galois conjugate to a DT representation (Proposition~\ref{prop:Zd+non-pullback-implies-DT}).
-The characterization of DT representations as universal variations of Hodge structures was already observed by Deroin--Tholozan~\cite[Theorem~5 and discussion thereafter]{deroin-tholozan}; we present it as a consequence of Mondello's work on the topology of relative $\psl$-relative character varieties~\cite{mondello}.
-The finite mapping class group orbits that arise from such representations are therefore classified by Theorems~\ref{intro:tykhyy-DT} \&~\ref{intro:finite-orbit-n=6}, and by \cite{LT, tykhyy} for spheres with up to $5$ punctures. \end{enumerate}
+All the finite orbits obtained in this way have been listed by Vayalinkal~\cite{amal}. \item Some Galois conjugate of $\rho$ preserves a Hermitian metric of signature $(1,1)$ and all peripheral monodromies of $\rho$ are elliptic of finite order. \sam{Since $\rho$ is a universal variation of Hodge structures, this Galois conjugate must be a DT representation (Proposition~\ref{prop:Zd+non-pullback-implies-DT}).
+This is a consequence of} the characterization of DT representations as universal variations of Hodge structures that was already observed by Deroin--Tholozan~\cite[Theorem~5 and discussion thereafter]{deroin-tholozan} \cm{(Proposition~\ref{prop:universal-CVHS-implies-DT}).} The finite mapping class group orbits that arise from such representations are therefore classified by Theorems~\ref{intro:tykhyy-DT} \&~\ref{intro:finite-orbit-n=6}, \cm{and by \cite{LT} for $4$-punctured spheres.} \end{enumerate}